Affinity Diagram - Definition

 An affinity diagram is used to organize the collective ideas arising out of a brainstorming session.
-It is a management tool used for planning.
+It is used to create, systematize, and unify information related to a problem, product, complex issue, or process.
+After generating ideas, a facilitator sorts them according to their similarity or affinity.
 Kawakita Jiro created it in the 1960s.
 The chart is also referred to as the KJ method.

 A Little More on What is an Affinity Diagram